jumpjack/Space1999Adventure/README.md

 - The map of the rooms is not contained into a specific file: the world map is inside a 16x16 grid, so going west/east means subtracting/adding 1 to room number, going north/south means subtracting/adding 16; pasing from one level to another requires use/implementation of "elevators"; images showing levels maps are available [here](https://github.com/jumpjack/Space1999Adventure/tree/main/resources)
 - The names of the rooms are listed in  "[\Space 1999\Sources\game source\world\space1999.txt.lab](https://github.com/jumpjack/Space1999Adventure/blob/main/Sources/game%20source/world/space1999.txt.lab)"
 - Eeach room is composed of "tiles" as described in file "[\Space 1999\Sources\game source\world\space1999.txt](https://github.com/jumpjack/Space1999Adventure/blob/main/Sources/game%20source/world/space1999.txt)"
+    -  Example line: 4,8,0,COR_DOOR|SPECIAL
+    - "INVERT" flag means a tile image has to be flipped horizontally
+    - "SPECIAL" flag means the tile can be walked on, being it a door; all other tiles are blocking, i.e. collision must be enabled on them
 - The names of each tile used to build each room are listed in "[\Space 1999\Sources\game source\world\tileset.txt](https://github.com/jumpjack/Space1999Adventure/blob/main/Sources/game%20source/world/tileset.txt)"

 Game author states: